hdShang/arxiv-daily/docs/cs-LG/2025-06-10/papers/250609099v2-too-big-to-think-capacity-memorization-and-generalization-in-pre-tra.md

 ---
 layout: default
-title: Too Big to Think: Capacity, Memorization, and Generalization in Pre-Trained Transformers
+title: "Too Big to Think: Capacity, Memorization, and Generalization in Pre-Trained Transformers"
 ---

 # Too Big to Think: Capacity, Memorization, and Generalization in Pre-Trained Transformers